1. Resource Library

 Here’s a scenario you might relate to:

-Let’s say you’re a manufacturer and you have a customer waiting on a shipment of 200 parts.
-You deliver the shipment and the invoice, but when the customer receives their order, they find that 30 of the parts are damaged.
+Step 1 — Let’s say you’re a manufacturer and you have a customer waiting on a shipment of 200 parts.
+You deliver the shipment and the invoice, but when the customer receives their order, they find that a portion of the parts are damaged.

-With no record of the approved short payment, a member of your AR team later sees the payment come in for less than owed and then calls the customer to ask about the missing amount.
+Step 3 — With no record of the approved short payment, your accounts receivable team later sees the payment come in for less than owed and then calls the customer to inquire about the missing amount.
 Understandably, the customer isn’t very happy.

 It’s the chasm that forms between you and your customers during the payment process due to a lack of transparency into receivables, ineffective communication methods, and a reliance on manual workflows.